Polytoria/Docs/docs/static-classes/Http/Functions/Put.md

 # Put
 ### Description
-Send a HTTP PUT request to specific URL
+Sends a PUT request to the specified URL

 Function of [Http](../../)